Recognizing hyperelliptic graphs in polynomial time: Preliminaries

 \begin{definition} A graph $G'$ is a \emph{refinement} of $G$ if $G'$ can be obtained by applying the following operations finitely many times to $G$. \begin{enumerate} \item[(i)] Add a leaf, i.e.\ a vertex of degree 1; \item[(ii)] subdivide an edge by adding a vertex. \end{enumerate} We call a vertex of $G'\backslash G$ from which there are two disjoint paths to vertices of $G$, \emph{internal added} vertices, we call the other vertices of $G'\backslash G$ \emph{external added} vertices. \end{definition}

 \begin{definition} The \emph{stable gonality} of a graph $G$ is

 \end{definition}

-For a tree $G$ we can use the identity map to see that $\sgon(G) = 1$.
+\begin{example} As we have seen in Example \ref{ex:tree1}, $\sgon(T) = 1$ for a tree $T$.
 On the other hand, if $G$ is not a tree, then any refinement of $G$ contains a cycle.
-Such a cycle will be mapped to a path in a tree, and for every edge $e$ in this path there will at least two edges that are mapped to $e$.
+Such a cycle cannot be mapped to a tree injectively.
 Thus $\sgon(G) > 1$ if $G$ is not a tree.

+Since the graph $G$ in Figure \ref{fig:sgon-index} is not a tree and we have seen a morphism of degree $2$ in Example \ref{ex:sgon-index1}, we conclude that $\sgon(G) = 2$. \end{example}

+\begin{example} Consider the graph $G$ of Example \ref{ex:treewidth}, see Figure \ref{fig:treewidth}.
+This graph has stable gonality 2.
+Add a vertex to the edge $(u,v)$, a vertex to left triangle and a vertex to the right triangle.
+This refinement can be mapped to a path on 7 vertices, where $u$ is mapped to the third vertex and $v$ to the fifth vertex of the path.
+If we assign index $1$ to all edges, this is a finite harmonic morphism of degree 2. \end{example}

-For a disconnected graph $G$ its stable gonality is defined to be the sum of the stable gonality of its components.
+For a disconnected graph $G$ its stable gonality is defined to be the sum of the stable gonalities of its components.